OrganicIrradiation/doodle2ical/README.md

-pyDoodleToICS.py
+doodle2ics
 ==========================

-Script that takes a Doodle.com administration page and converts the entries into an iCal file.
+Module that takes a Doodle.com administration page and converts the entries into an iCal file.
 It assumes the following Doodle settings:

   * **Hidden poll** Confidential participation: Only you can see the answers.
   * **Participant can only choose one option** By default all options are selectable.
 This setting limits the choice to one option per participant.